Attendorn: History

 From the early 14th century until today there has existed a hospital with a church and graveyard outside the town's walls.
 In 1420, Heinrich Weke endowed the Ewig Monastery.
 In 1429, he also added a hospital for the poor.
 For a time, the town was so well off that it could even grant the Archbishop of Cologne himself credit.
 Moreover, the town also supported him during his dispute with the town of Soest.
 In 1444 and 1445, the town helped the Archbishop conquer the castle and the land of Bilstein in the so-called Soest Feud.

 Four times, in 1464, 1597, 1598 and 1613, the Plague beset the town.
 Great fires, too, ravaged the town in 1613, 1623, 1656, 1710, 1732, 1742 and 1783.
 The one in 1656 destroyed half the town.
 Attendorn also suffered as a result of war, sackings and occupations.
 Examples include the War of the Limburg-Hohenlimburg Succession in 1280, the Soest Feud from 1444 to 1449, the Truchsess War in 1583 and 1584 and the Thirty Years' War from 1618 to 1648.
 Attendorn reached its deepest economic despair in Napoleonic times, only recovering from the downturn in the mid-19th century.

 The rise of Nazis and the Second World War affected Attendorn much like the rest of Germany.
 An Attendorn teacher and historian, supported by the government, documented the persecution of Attendorn Jewish families under Nazi rule.
 As in many places, this included destruction of property, boycotting Jewish stores, appropriating factories, and shipping Jews to concentration camps.
+A Nazi civilian forced-labor camp was established in Attendorn to provide labor to area factories.
+It housed up to 1,000 conscripted Polish, Soviet, and Czech laborers, until being liberated by U.S. military forces in April, 1945.
 Attendorn lost many citizens during the war and suffered heavy destruction under bombing on 28 March 1945, and also on 15 June that same year as a result of a munitions explosion.